Nerdykidtech/Monetr_Monzo_Bridge/README.md

      http://localhost:4000/bank/bac_XXXXXXXXXXXXXXXXXX/transactions
      ```

-3. **Configure Monzo**
+4. **Configure Monzo**
-   - Enter your Monzo Client ID and Secret
+   - Enter the Client ID and Secret from step 1
+   - A browser window will open for Monzo authorization
-   - Complete the OAuth authorization in your browser
+   - Log in to your Monzo account if needed
-   - Approve the connection in your Monzo app
+   - Approve the connection
+   - Check your Monzo app for the authorization request
+   - After approving, you'll be redirected back to the application

-4. **Start Monitoring**
+5. **Start Monitoring**
    - The bridge will automatically start monitoring for new transactions
    - New transactions will be instantly synced to Monetr
    - View the status in real-time in your terminal